Collective infectivity of the pandemic over time and association with vaccine coverage and economic development: Introduction

 \section{Introduction}

 Throughout the course of the COVID-19 pandemic, the focus of research on the virus and its infectivity has continued to shift.
-Initial research explored risk factors, in-patient mortality rates and recovery times \cite{Lancetdeathtime,incubation2020}, with a substantial of early analysis performed in China \cite{Jiang2020,Zu2020,Chen2020,Wang2020,Zhou2020}.
-Since then, medical researchers have thoroughly investigated and discovered new treatments \cite{Remdesivir,Bloch2020,toczilizumab,Cao2020}, followed by the invention of several vaccines \cite{Corey2020,Polack2020,Walsh2020}.
-The aforementioned clinical research has broadened into much wider research into all the public health consequences of the pandemic, including mental health \cite{Le2020,John2020} and investigations into health care systems \cite{UShealthcare}.
+Initial research explored risk factors, in-patient mortality rates and recovery times \citep{Lancetdeathtime,incubation2020}, with a substantial of early analysis performed in China \citep{Jiang2020,Zu2020,Chen2020,Wang2020,Zhou2020}.
+Since then, medical researchers have thoroughly investigated and discovered new treatments \citep{Remdesivir,Bloch2020,toczilizumab,Cao2020}, followed by the invention of several vaccines \citep{Corey2020,Polack2020,Walsh2020}.
+New sophisticated methods such as deep learning and network analysis have also been recently proposed for detection and diagnosis of COVID-19 \cite{Chatterjee2023_JCS}.
+The aforementioned clinical research has broadened into much wider research into all the public health consequences of the pandemic, including mental health \citep{Le2020,John2020} and investigations into health care systems \citep{UShealthcare}.